 Campers are not allowed to bring cell phones, computers or other electronics to camp.
 Staff may bring these items to camp for use during time off only and never within sight or hearing of campers.
 All staff must turn in electronic devices to the Camp Director during the summer, and may check these items out during time off.
 If you want to bring a cell phone, computer, or other electronic device for program use, please speak to the Camp Director for permission.
 Staff should never allow campers to use their cell phones or computers.
 Camp-owned equipment is provided for program needs and should not be used for other purposes without special permission from the Program Director.

 Friendships formed at camp are some of the deepest and most long-lasting friendships you will ever have.
 Your fellow staff members will share many of your values including your commitment to Christian Science.
 Living, working, and playing together on a daily basis for two months will draw you closer together than almost any other experience.
-At Crystal Lake Camps, you will meet young Christian Scientists from all around the world, hopefully extending your global family!
+At Crystal Lake Camps, you will meet young Christian Scientists from all around the world, and extend your global family!

 Working at camp looks great on your resume/CV and gives you valuable job training for almost any career path.
 As a camp counselor you will have the opportunity to take charge of activities and develop leadership skills.
 You will learn how to work with people, both children and adults.
 Counselors are encouraged to take initiative and develop new ideas.
 You will be entrusted with more job responsibility than almost any other “entry level” job.

-Camp is not the way to make big bucks, but camp jobs do offer a number of advantages that often mean that your net salary is comparable to many other jobs:
+Camp is not the way to make big bucks, but camp jobs do offer a number of advantages that often mean your net salary is comparable to many other jobs:

 - You get paid a week’s wages if you are present for Staff Week, with the remainder being paid in one lump sum at the end of the summer.
-This means that you are less likely to spend the money over the course of the summer.
-So, even if your gross salary is lower than other jobs, the actual amount of money that you have left at the end of the summer may actually be higher.

 - Your weekly salary is determined up front.
 Often hourly jobs pay less than you expect because you don’t get to work a full 40-hour week.
 At camp your final salary is calculated up front so you know what you’ll be getting.